 I might go to an athletic event even though I have no connection to any of the competitors, nor do I care who wins.
 My only concern might be about the color of the uniforms or the direction of the light.

+And you can be sure I never would've gotten up before dawn just to watch the sun rise over a prairie, unless I was going to walk away with some good photos.
 The pictures that result from this daily routine are kind of like still frames extracted from the long and boring documentary film about my life.
 Yet any movie can be made more interesting through editing -- cutting out the dull parts and leaving only the good parts.
 This is a rather small exhibition compared to my previous shows.
 Since there are only about 30 pictures, you can draw the conclusion that the past year of my life has been exceptionally boring.
 Another reason for the small number of pictures is that I've become more critical and have raised my own standard over the years.
 Certain photos that were on the walls in previous exhibitions would never go on display today.
+I have a thing about perfection: I haven't quite given up on it, and I want to be ready to capture it when and if it manifests itself.
+Part of the burden falls on me, since perfection can be easily overlooked if you're not watching closely, and if viewed from the wrong angle, perfection can appear ordinary.

 My diligent pursuit of perfection made me slightly late for work on this particular day as I tried to compose the three or four main elements in this shot, working in dim morning light without a tripod.
 Fortunately the butterfly was going absolutely nowhere so I could take as many pictures as I wanted.

+Now do you see why editing is a good thing?
 Every time I have a photo exhibition, there are certain pictures that generate a lot of questions or comments.
 In this show, there have been three so far, so I'd like to talk briefly about them now.

 It's fun for me to sit or stand anonymously here in the gallery and observe how people look at my pictures on the walls, or listen to what they have to say about them.
 I was still hanging photos for this show when I watched a guy walk into the gallery.
 I had my back turned, but was able to see him in the reflection off the glass in one of the picture frames.
 He walked directly up to this picture, looked at it, and then walked away.
 I assume he went straight to the Waffle House.
 People want to know if I planned this scene, or if there's a story behind the picture.
 I actually staged this photo for a class assignment about a year ago, and arranged it in advance with the model and the manager of a Waffle House.
 Several months before that, I'd driven by a Waffle House at night and liked how its bright lights stood out brilliantly against the night sky.
 I imagined being outside in the parking lot and taking a picture of a girl in a black dress sitting near the window, as if she was waiting for someone who would never come.
 Another title for this picture is "Stood Up at the Waffle House."
 Lauren was very patient to sit in a booth and pose for pictures even though there were customers and waitresses all around her.
 Rather than being stood up, she could've easily gotten a date that night, since some college guys saw her through the window and tried to make non-verbal contact with her.
 Lauren was either flattered or frightened -- I'm not sure.